 Your doctor may perform a physical examination to check for the signs and symptoms of Grave’s disease and diagnose the condition.
 He or she might ask you about your family history and medical history.

-- Blood tests: Blood tests help in determining the levels of thyroid-stimulating hormone (TSH).
+Blood tests help in determining the levels of thyroid-stimulating hormone (TSH).
 TSH hormone is a pituitary hormone that stimulates the thyroid gland.
 Blood tests also determine the levels of thyroid hormones.
 If you are suffering from Grave’s disease, you might have a lower level of TSH than normal with high levels of thyroid hormones.

-- Radioactive iodine uptake: Your doctor will determine the rate of uptake of iodine by the thyroid gland by giving you some amount of radioactive iodine.
+Your doctor will determine the rate of uptake of iodine by the thyroid gland by giving you some amount of radioactive iodine.
 He or she will measure the amount in the thyroid gland with the help of a specialized scanning camera.
 The doctor can determine whether the Grave’s disease or any other ailment is the cause of hyperthyroidism by determining the amount of radioactive iodine taken up by your body.

 Treatment options for Grave's Disease